 Many drivers must travel alongside big rigs and tractor-trailers.
 When these vehicles are overloaded or improperly loaded, falling debris from the truck can present significant hazards to others on the road.
 Falling logs or appliances may hit a pedestrian or motorcyclist, directly causing an injury, or tools may strike a car, startling the driver and causing him or her to lose control of the vehicle and harm someone else.
-At the Sharifi Firm, our truck accident lawyers can help individuals in Los Angeles and the surrounding area pursue the parties responsible for their injuries.Overloaded Big Rigs and Falling Debris
+At the Sharifi Firm, our Los Angeles truck accident lawyers can help individuals in Southern California pursue the parties responsible for their injuries.Overloaded Big Rigs and Falling Debris

 Most often, falling debris is the result of an improperly loaded or overloaded truck.
 Big rigs must abide by federal regulations if they are driving across state lines and comply with state laws if they drive locally.
 Among other things, in California, no vehicle or load may exceed a height of 14 feet from the surface upon which the vehicle stands.
 Transported items should be covered or loaded to prevent them from spilling.